oscarryz/yz-design-notes/Features/SumTypes.md

+>[!NOTE]
+> This is not complete Sum type, but rather how to provide a similar functionality

 How to allow a type to specify its variants while keeping the structural typing coherent

 Answer: The base type would define all the possible value and the subtypes would implement them to be considered subtypes.